Pastor Nana Sei Opoku-Sarkodie Announces He Will Take Bank Statements Before Blessing Marriages

 His latest initiative has drawn attention for its unusual but practical approach to preparing couples for marriage.

-In a TikTok video highlighted by YEN.com.gh, Pastor Opoku-Sarkodie announced that he will now require prospective couples to submit their bank statements before he blesses their unions.
+In a TikTok video seen by YEN.com.gh, Pastor Opoku-Sarkodie announced that he would require prospective couples to submit their bank statements before he blesses their unions.

-This measure is part of a broader effort to ensure that couples “live within their means” and avoid falling into financial strain after the wedding.
+This measure forms part of a broader effort to ensure that couples 'live within their means' and avoid falling into financial strain after they have tied the knot.

 The pastor explained that many young couples succumb to social pressures, hosting lavish weddings funded by loans or credit, only to face financial hardships immediately afterwards.